-With as many variations as salsa itself, this healthy Texas Caviar Dip (also called Black Eyed Pea Salsa or Cowboy Caviar) is considered a classic Lone Star State recipe.
-For some, it’s not complete without bottled Italian dressing; however we decided to make it a bit more healthy with raw apple cider vinegar, cumin, jalapeños, organic corn, garlic and red onion.
-It’s still just as tasty and a recipe that will be requested over and over.
-And feel free to use the left-overs of Texas Caviar Dip for scrambled eggs or as a spicy topping on other vegetable dishes.
+With as many variations as salsa itself, this healthy Texas Caviar Dip (also called Black-Eyed Pea Salsa or Cowboy Caviar) is considered a classic Lone Star State recipe.
+For some, it’s not complete without bottled Italian dressing; however, we decided to make it a bit more healthy by providing a choice of two healthy dressings.
+It’s still just as tasty and most likely a recipe that your family will request over and over.
+Feel free to use the leftovers of Texas Caviar Dip on scrambled eggs or as a spicy topping on vegetable dishes or fish and chicken.

 Healthy Texas Caviar Dip Recipe

-2 (15 to 16-ounce) cans organic black-eyed peas, drained and rinsed
+2 (15 to 16-ounce) cans of organic black-eyed peas, drained and rinsed

 1 (15 to 16-ounce) can organic black beans, drained and rinsed